canonical/github-runner-operator/docs/tutorial/quick-start.md

 ## What you'll do

-- Setup a GitHub repository
+- Set up a GitHub repository
 - Activate the GitHub APIs related to self-hosted runner
 - Deploy the [GitHub runner charm](https://charmhub.io/github-runner)
 - Ensure GitHub repository setting are secure